 This rumored conference did not sit well with the Idaho alumni.
-Nearly 20 alumni signed a letter addressed to President Theophilus pleading with him to reject the future Big Sky:
+The alumni base clearly supported independence and nearly 20 alumni signed a letter addressed to President Theophilus pleading with him to reject the future Big Sky:

 We, the undersigned University of Idaho alumni, being deeply interested in the future of athletics at our University, are all in accordance that the University at this time should be not be tied to an unattractive and useless conference such as has recently been proposed.
 Admittedly, we are below the stature of the former Pacific Coast Conference schools, but remaining independent is much better for our state’s prestige than entering such a lack lustre association as is proposed.
 It is important to schedule more reasonable opponents, but let us not underrate ourselves.

 An interesting piece of trivia regarding the 1962 season was that Neale Stadium hosted a Heisman Trophy winner in the form of Terry Baker from Oregon State University.
 Idaho lost in a 32-0 rout but at least the home crowd got to see a Heisman winner come to Moscow.